 Step Instructions Result 1.
 Enter System Center Configuration Manager connection settings Open the Application Manager Options dialog box, and on the Distribution System tab, create a named connection to System Center 2012 Configuration Manager.
 Note • For instructions, see Creating a New Distribution System Connection Setting When you click Test on the Distribution System tab, the following message is displayed: Connection to ServerName Succeeded 2.
 Entering Microsoft ACT database connection settings Open the Application Manager Options dialog box, and on the Microsoft ACT tab, enter Microsoft ACT database connection information.
-Note • For instructions, see Entering Microsoft ACT Database Connection Settings Note • This is an optional step that you can perform if your organization has a Microsoft ACT database and you want to display that data in Application Manager.
-When you click Test on the Microsoft ACT tab, a successful message opens: ACT Database Connection to Microsoft ACT database successful!
-OK
+When you click Test on the Microsoft ACT tab, a successful message opens: Note • This is an optional step that you can perform if your organization has a Microsoft ACT database and you want to display that data in Application Manager.